 Employers Check Credit History, Not Credit Score

-There are plenty of reasons employers might check a job candidate's credit history, and about half of the organizations surveyed by the Society for Human Resource Management reported that they conduct credit checks.
-Thirty-four percent do so for select candidates, and 13 percent conduct checks for all candidates.
+There are plenty of reasons employers might check a job candidate’s credit history, and about half of the organizations surveyed by the Society for Human Resource Management in 2012 reported that they conduct credit checks.
+Only 13 percent conduct checks for all candidates, though 34 percent conduct credit checks on select candidates.

 Before diving into all the reasons why employers might check your credit, though, it’s important to understand what they’re really checking.
 Employers look at job candidates’ credit reports — not their credit scores.